Transfer Your Pension

 - You’re either immigrating or emigrating.

-- You want to change the type of pension you have.
+- You want to change provider or the type of pension plan you have.

-- The ability to combine your pensions, so that you’ll have everything under one roof and see the totality of your benefits in one pot.
+- Gain the ability to combine your pensions to have everything under one roof and see the totality of your benefits in one pot.

-- If you transfer your pension, instead of having two (or more), if you leave within the first two years of employment… your employer can’t keep your contributions.
+- If you transfer your pension, instead of having two (or more) Pensions, if you leave your Employment within the first 2 years… Your employer can’t keep your Pension contributions.

 The method of Transferring your pension depends on your current pension type(s), age, current contributions, provider & estimated retirement needs..
 Different combinations of options will be available to you.
 It’s best to speak to one of our Pension Advisers to find the best advice.

-2. We will send you a letter of authority by email or post.
+2. We will send you a letter of authority by Docusign, Email or Post, depending on provider.

-3. Our free, easy to understand report will outline your options.
+3. Our free & easy to understand Pension Report will outline your Pension Transfer options from every Pension provider.

-4. We will speak to you about your options and we'll do all of the paperwork.
+4. We will speak to you about your options and advise you on the best course of action.

 Your Questions Answered